As you're reading this guide, you're encouraged to play around with the examples to get a feel for the language.

 # -> 234

-The parentheses for arguments when calling a function are optional and can be ommitted in simple expressions.
+The parentheses for arguments when calling a function are optional and can be omitted in simple expressions.

 square = |x| x * x